 UC Davis, the third largest of the 10 campus UC System, is now ranked among the top 10 public universities in the nation.
-UCD includes the main campus in Davis, and the Health System campus in Sacramento, which includes the School of Medicine.
+UCD includes the main campus in Davis, and the UC Davis Health campus in Sacramento, which includes the School of Medicine.
 Our department is one of the 6 basic science departments in the School of Medicine.
-While the Health System clinical and educational facilities are located on the Sacramento campus, the Health System research mission has a presence on both campuses, with the basic science departments located on the Davis campus.
-This arrangement places us in a great position to bridge the research missions of the Health System, with that of the main campus, which is home to one of the largest biological science faculties in the nation, and which includes both the College of Biological Sciences and School of Veterinary Medicine.
+While the UC Davis Health clinical and educational facilities are located on the Sacramento campus, the UC Davis Health research mission has a presence on both campuses, with the basic science departments located on the Davis campus.
+This arrangement places us in a great position to bridge the research missions of the UC Davis Health, with that of the main campus, which is home to one of the largest biological science faculties in the nation, and which includes both the College of Biological Sciences and School of Veterinary Medicine.

 As part of an overall strategy of building its research strength, the School of Medicine committed to renovation and expansion of its basic research mission.
-As a result, UC Davis Medical School has had the fastest growth in basic research funding of all US medical schools for several years running.
-Our department is now nearing completion of the renovation of 19,000 square feet of research space, and is in the middle of hiring 6 new faculty and enhancing the research core facilities.
-Our growth is occurring in parallel with the expansion and renovation of several of the biological science units on campus, and in the Health System, creating an environment rich in opportunity for creative young scientists motivated to take advantage of a wealth of collaborative opportunities.
+As a result, UC Davis Medical School has had the fastest growth in basic research funding of all US medical schools for several years running, having moved from a ranking of 62nd to 26th since 2001.
+We recently completed renovation of 19,000 square feet of research space, and the hiring of 6 new FTE faculty.
+In addition we created space within the department to house faculty from clinical departments to enrich the research environment and build programmatic strength.
+The Department, while among the smallest in the nation, is ranked 14th for extramural research funding among cell biology and Anatomy Departments.
+Our growth is occurring in parallel with the expansion and renovation of several of the biological science units on campus, and in the UC Davis Health, creating an environment rich in opportunity for creative young scientists motivated to take advantage of a wealth of collaborative opportunities.

 A Recent publication of the SDSL EPR and crystallographic structure of a tetrameric fragment of Vimentin, from the FitzGerald and Voss labs, was featured on the Nature Structural Biology website, under Research Advances: Symmetry from Asymmetry .
 The feature may be found here.